|| Rate this content|

 If the cartridges have not been refilled and none are empty, try calibrating the color.

 Step 4: Clean the printhead

 If the steps above have not help, clean the printhead.

 Contacting HP for service in Asia Pacific.

-If you have completed all the preceding steps and are still experiencing a problem, you may need further assistance from HP to remedy your concern.
+If you completed all the preceding steps and your product still has an issue, you might need further assistance from HP.